HgMaster2846/HgMaster2846/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&height=180&section=footer&color=gradient&customColorList=6,11,20&text=Happy%20Coding!&fontSize=40&fontColor=ffffff&animation=fadeIn"/>

-### ⭐ If you like my work, consider following me and checking out my repositories.
+### ⭐ If you like my work, consider following me and connecting to become a Better Version of ourselves.

 *"Building the future where AI and Cybersecurity work together."*